vmware-archive/Workshop/Lab06/README.md

    ```
 1. In Visual Studio, open the `config-server.json` file in the solution folder.
 1. Modify its contents to point to the GitHub repo you just created above.
 1. Using the command window, create an instance of the config server on Cloud Foundry.
-When we create it we will set its configuration using the config-server.json file we modified above:
+When we create it, we will set its configuration using the config-server.json file we modified above:

    ```bash
    > cf create-service p-config-server standard myConfigServer -c config-server.json